 - 1. Go to http://leg.mt.gov; - 2.
-Click "Laws and Bills" on the navigation bar on the left side of the screen; - 3.
-Select "Montana Statutes MCA" from the drop-down, then click on "View the 2017 MCA."
+Click "Laws & Bills" on the navigation bar at the top of the screen; - 3.
+Select "Montana State Statutes (MCA)" from the drop-down, then click on "View the 2019 MCA."

-The Internet version of the MCA has two avenues for finding a section of law:
+The internet version of the MCA has two avenues for finding a section of law:

-- > BROWSING: The Table of Contents is an arrangement of the law based on subject matter.
-The name of a Title, chapter, part, or section reflects its subject matter.
-Within the Table of Contents, click on the most appropriate Title (i.e., Title 7 is Local Government), then choose a chapter, part, and finally, section.
-When you are at a section you can browse backward and forward through sections. - > SEARCHING: Searching is based upon whether certain key words are present in a section.
+- > BROWSING (Burrowing): The Table of Contents is an arrangement of the law based on subject matter.
+The name of a Title, chapter, part, and section reflect its subject matter.
+Within the Table of Contents, click on the most appropriate Title (e.g., Title 7 is Local Government), then chapter, then part, and finally section.
+When you are at a section, you can browse backward and forward through sections. - SEARCHING: Searching is based upon whether certain key words are present in a section.
 Each MCA section is a separate web page.
-This allows you to copy and paste material from a section into a document.
-The search engine will find pages that match your search criteria.
-In general, the more terms entered in the search field, the narrower the results.
-For example, a search for "tribal" yields sixteen pages.
-Add "relations" to the search and there are four pages.
-Add "committee" and there are eight documents.
+This allows copying and pasting material from a section into a document.